-In November, we went on another JetBlue Vacation from Boston to Bermuda.
-That one included direct flights to Bermuda as well as a hotel stay at the Fairmont Bermuda Southampton.
 Rental cars aren’t offered in Bermuda, so that wasn’t an option for this particular vacation package.
-Therefore, we only booked the hotel and airfare.
+Therefore, we only booked the hotel and airfare for our vacation.

 How to Book a JetBlue Vacations Package

 You can price and book JetBlue vacation packages online, or by calling.
 Unlike booking airfare, you won’t pay a fee to talk to a phone rep to book a package.
 However, I find it easy to book online, because I can see all of the options right in front of me.

-I always look at the packages and decide which hotel I want first.
+When I book, I always look at the packages and decide which hotel I want first.
 Then, I compare the price of the flight and hotel booked as a package with the price if they were booked separately.
 In my experience, the vacation package has been less expensive, but I always check.
-Packages work best when they are to a destination with lots of flight options from your home city.
-There are some destinations, that are served by JetBlue but aren’t currently available as a vacation destination (like Seattle, where we’d love to book a vacation package).

 The price shown will typically include a specific flight and a specific class of hotel room.
 Once you select an option, you’ll want to go into the details and make sure that’s the flight that you want.